Ax8457/Projects/README.md

 # Projects
-The Projects on wich I worked.
+The Projects on which I worked.